Skip to content

 How to read this metric

-An increase often reflects higher performance-based bonus accruals or headcount growth, while a decrease may signal lower variable compensation payouts.
+An increase may suggest higher headcount or larger performance-based bonus accruals, while a decrease may indicate lower staffing levels or reduced incentive payouts.

 Detailed definition

-This reflects the liability for earned but unpaid employee salaries, bonuses, and benefits at the balance sheet date.
-It...
+This represents the liability for employee salaries, bonuses, and benefits that have been earned but not yet paid at the...

 Peer comparison